mtlynch/mtlynch.io/content/retrospectives/2022/06/index.md

 1. Backend retrieves the data from the datastore.
 1. Backend populates a page template with data from the datastore.

-When you render the frontend in Go, you can skip all the work of choosing what data the backend can expose to the frontend, serializing it, or managing a local cache.
+When you render the frontend in Go, you can skip all the work of choosing what data the backend exposes to the frontend, how to serialize and unserialize it, and how to manage a local cache.

 I'll have to wait until I've reached feature parity with the Vue version, but I think I'm on track to reduce total lines of code by about 50%.